3dbeb41841bfbfcc24d55143816cf7f1/mongo-nosql-intro-lesson/README.md

 - A MongoDB database consists of _documents_.
 - A _document_ in MongoDB is composed of _field_ and _value_ pairs.

-- Hint: remember our relational database (SQL) tables?
-You can think of each of these _documents_ as a row in your table.
-Lets take a look of what a MongoDB _document_ may look like:
+Let's take a look of what a MongoDB _document_ may look like:

 ```js
 {